Sudan mobilises army as South claims key oil field

 He said South Sudan had been acting in self defence after Sudan launched a ground attack from Heglig late on Monday.
 Sudanese officials also said they were only trying to defend their territory.

+Sudan urged the U.N.
+Security Council to call on South Sudan to withdraw from all areas inside Sudanese territory, news agency SUNA said.

-(Reporting by Alexander Dziadosz, Khalid Abdelaziz, Aaron Maasho, Louis Charbonneau, Ulf Laessing and Michelle Nichols; Editing by Andrew Roche and Christopher Wilson)
+(Reporting by Alexander Dziadosz, Khalid Abdelaziz, Aaron Maasho, Louis Charbonneau and Ulf Laessing; Editing by Andrew Roche)